rafaelgazze/teste/OBJECTIVES.md

 You should try to implement as many rules as you can, but can still submit even if you don't implement them all.

-1. The transaction amount should not be above limit
+1. The transaction amount should not be above limit - OK
-2. No transaction should be approved when the card is blocked
+2. No transaction should be approved when the card is blocked - OK
-3. The first transaction shouldn't be above 90% of the limit
+3. The first transaction shouldn't be above 90% of the limit - OK
-4. There should not be more than 10 transactions on the same merchant
+4. There should not be more than 10 transactions on the same merchant - OK
-5. Merchant blacklist
+5. Merchant blacklist - Ok
 6. There should not be more than 3 transactions on a 2 minutes interval

 ### Schema